yeasy/cello-archived/docs/api.md

 # API

-## find_available
+## External APIs
+### apply_cluster

-Find an available chain in the pool.
+Find an available cluster in the pool.

 ```html
 GET /apply_cluster
 ```

-When `apply_cluster` request arrives, the server will check `available_cluster` table to get a cluster instance or null.
+When `apply_cluster` request arrives, the server will check  available cluster in the pool.

-Accordingly, the server will return a json response like
+Accordingly, the server will return a json response (succeed or fail).

 * When succeed: